MontrealAI/AGIJobsv1/README.md

   dry runs that confirm the current state and emit calldata plans before any transaction is sent.
 - `npx hardhat stake-manager:emergency-release --network <network> --account 0xWorker --amount <raw>` helps governance unlock specific worker balances with Safe-ready summaries and optional live broadcasts via `--execute --from 0xOwner`.

+### DisputeModule Hardhat tasks

+- `npx hardhat dispute-module:status --network <network>` surfaces the current owner, authorized JobRegistry, and pause state as either console output or machine-readable JSON when `--json` is supplied.
+- `npx hardhat dispute-module:set-registry --network <network> --registry 0xRegistry` plans the initial registry wiring with a
+  Safe-ready payload (`--plan-out ./plan.json`) and enforces owner checks before allowing a broadcast via `--execute --from 0xOwner`.
+- `npx hardhat dispute-module:update-registry --network <network> --registry 0xNew --execute --from 0xOwner` validates that the module is paused, highlights the previous/next registry, and emits a Safe-ready summary before calling `updateJobRegistry`.
+- `npx hardhat dispute-module:pause --network <network>` and `npx hardhat dispute-module:unpause --network <network>` default to dry runs that include encoded calldata, optional plan exports, and guardrails that avoid reverting when the module is already in the desired state.

+### ValidationModule Hardhat tasks

+- `npx hardhat validation-module:status --network <network> --rules 'ruleA,ruleB'` reports the owner and the enabled state of specific rules.
+Provide `--rules @./rules.json` or a JSON array (`--rules '["agents","jobs"]'`) to load identifiers from a file or automation pipeline.
+- `npx hardhat validation-module:set-rule --network <network> --rule agents --enabled true` produces a Safe-ready plan with current/next state metadata.
+Append `--plan-out ./plan.json` to export the payload, `--execute --from 0xOwner` to broadcast, and `--force` when you need to emit calldata even if the rule already matches the requested state.

 ### IdentityRegistry ENS console